bcarlborg/personal-site/src/blog/my-gnu-make-study-guide/content.md

 ### 🧑‍⚖️ Dependency Graphs are Encoded in Rules of Makefiles

+- Make requires that a user specify the dependency graph for their project in a `Makefile`
-- In a project using make as a build system, a `Makefile` stores a sequence rules.
-Each of these rules encodes one of the dependencies in your build process.
+- The programmer configuring the build system writes a `Makefile` that stores a sequence rules.
+- Each of these rules encodes one of the dependencies in your build process.
 - Makefiles are an example of declarative code; they specify all of the dependencies in your project and how to build each dependency rather than specifying how to execute the build step by step (like you would in an imperative language).
 - Each rule has a target, zero or many prerequisites, and a recipe.
   - The target can target is file that the rule creates when it is run.